HIM Compliance Officer Career Guide

-The largest percentage of employers for HIM compliance officers are hospitals.
+The largest percentage of employers for healthcare information management compliance officers are hospitals.
 This is followed by a need in doctor’s offices, nursing and residential care facilities, government agencies, and outpatient care centers.
 HIM compliance officers should expect some non-traditional hours, particularly early in their career, as is typical with any healthcare professional.

 Healthcare Compliance Officer FAQs